 - Coors Brewery Tour: Come see and taste traditional brewing in the Rocky Mountains!
 The legendary Coors Brewery in Golden can brew up to 22 million barrels and package up to 16 million barrels annually, making it the biggest single-site brewery in the world.
-The tour highlights the malting, brewing and packaging processes, ending with a sampling of Coors’ fine products and shopping in the gift shop! http://www.millercoors.com/golden-brewery-tour.aspx
+A tour highlighting the malting, brewing and packaging processes, ending with a sampling of Coors fine products and shopping in the gift shop! http://www.millercoors.com/golden-brewery-tour.aspx

 - City of Golden: Located at the base of the foothills, Golden was the territorial capital until 1867 and remains one of the most historical towns in the state.
 An arch spanning the street proudly proclaims that Golden is “Where the West Lives!” http://www.denver.org/about-denver/denver-neighborhoods/golden/